Buprenorphine Treatment for Opioid Use Disorder (2025 Update)

 Is It Possible to Misuse Buprenorphine?

 Given that it’s an opioid medication, buprenorphine does have some potential for diversion, misuse, and addiction.
-There is also a likelihood of misuse of Probuphine if an implant comes out or protrudes from the skin.3
+There is also a likelihood of misuse of Probuphine if an implant comes out or protrudes from the skin.

 However, the overall misuse potential of buprenorphine is lower than that of methadone because the opioid effects are not as strong, and the ceiling effect prevents individuals from taking higher doses to experience a relaxing or euphoric high.
-Buprenorphine is a Schedule III Controlled Substance, which means it has a moderate to low risk of dependence and misuse, whereas methadone is classified as a Schedule II drug, which has a higher risk.9,10

-Additionally, due to the addition of naloxone, Suboxone has a particularly low likelihood of misuse since injecting this medication causes the person to go into immediate opioid withdrawal, which involves unpleasant symptoms.
+Also, due to the addition of naloxone, Suboxone has a particularly low likelihood of misuse since injecting this medication causes the person to go into immediate opioid withdrawal, which involves unpleasant symptoms.

 How Long Do I Have to Take Buprenorphine?

-How long you would be on buprenorphine depends on your situation; for some, buprenorphine treatment can be for a predetermined period of time before slowly tapering you off of it, and for others it can be indefinite.8 It is important to work closely with your medical professionals in the treatment of opioid use disorder.
+How long you would be on buprenorphine depends on your situation; for some, buprenorphine treatment can be for a predetermined period of time before slowly tapering you off of it, and for others, it can be indefinite.

 What Do MAT Programs Involve?

-Medication-assisted treatment programs approach addiction treatment from a comprehensive perspective.
-This means they provide a combination of FDA-approved medications, such as buprenorphine, and counseling as well as other behavioral therapies.
-Buprenorphine addresses the physical dependence of an opioid addiction and cognitive and behavioral therapies address the use of healthy coping skills, trigger management, and emotional and interpersonal factors that contribute to addiction.
-Therapies often include individual and group counseling and some include family counseling as well.11
+Buprenorphine addresses the physical dependence of an opioid addiction while cognitive and behavioral therapies address the use of healthy coping skills, trigger management, and emotional and interpersonal factors that contribute to addiction.
+Therapies often include individual and group counseling, and some include family counseling as well.

-Research has found that opioid treatment programs (OTPs) with both medication and behavioral treatment are more effective in treating OUD than short-term detox programs aimed at abstinence.4 OTPs are governed by federal regulations.
-They are required to provide counseling and behavioral therapies along with FDA-approved medications and education on the prevention of HIV and other infectious diseases.11
+OTPs are governed by federal regulations.
+They are required to provide counseling and behavioral therapies along with FDA-approved medications and education on the prevention of HIV and other infectious diseases.

 How Can I Find a Buprenorphine Treatment Program or Provider?